timaeus-research/devinterp/docs/index.rst

 - LLC Estimation is currently more of an art than a science.
 It will take some time and pain to get it work reliably.

-If you run into issues not mentioned here, please first `check the github issues <https://github.com/timaeus-research/devinterp/issues>`_, then `ask in the DevInterp discord: <https://discord.gg/UwjWKCZZYR>`_, and only then make a new github issue.
+If you run into issues not mentioned here, please first `check the GitHub issues <https://github.com/timaeus-research/devinterp/issues>`_, then `ask in the DevInterp discord <https://discord.gg/UwjWKCZZYR>`_, and only then make a new github issue.

 Credits & Citations
 =====================================

-This package was created by `Timaeus {https://timaeus.co}_.
+This package was created by `Timaeus <https://timaeus.co>`_.
 The main contributors to this package are Jesse Hoogland, Stan van Wingerden, and George Wang.
 Zach Furman, Matthew Farrugia-Roberts and Edmund Lau also made valuable contributions or provided useful advice.

 If this package was useful in your work, please cite it as: